chbeu/chbeu.github.io/content/talks/t07_rotaryclub2018/index.md

 publishDate: "2021-08-01T00:00:00Z"

 authors: []
-tags: [talk, music, recommender systems]
+tags: [talk, music, recommender systems, communication to the public]

 # Is this a featured talk? (true/false)
 featured: false